End of Life Care for Patients with Disorders of Consciousness

 There are no specific laboratory or imaging tests available to diagnose DoC.
 However, some diagnostic scales and assessments evaluate the patient’s attention, communication, response to stimulation, vision, and ability to follow commands (7).

-A thorough examination should be carried out by healthcare professionals which includes extensive testing of the patient’s level of wakefulness and awareness.
+Healthcare professionals should carry out a thorough examination, which includes extensive testing of the patient’s level of wakefulness and awareness.

 To accurately diagnose and treat DoC, a thorough assessment needs to be conducted.
 There are a variety of screening tools and multi-modal imaging techniques available to aid with this process.
 These tools assist in differentiating between the states of consciousness and are essential in diagnosing, determining prognosis, and developing a rehabilitation plan.